Forgotten Alien Emblems

 The familiar Klingon emblem appears for the first time in "Elaan of Troyius".
 However, we can still see the old one from "Errand or Mercy" on one occasion in the episode.
 Kirk is holding up a Klingon silver-golden communicator whose lid is adorned by the emblem.
 Actually, Kor was using such a communicator already in "Errand of Mercy", we just couldn't recognize the emblem that was probably already there.

-The commonly known emblem can be seen in TOS: "Elaan of Troyius" behind the Klingon commander.
+The commonly known trefoil-like emblem can be seen in TOS: "Elaan of Troyius" behind the Klingon commander.
 It also adorns the hull of the D7-class battlecruiser that makes its first appearance in the episode as well, although this detail is not really recognizable in the not yet remastered version of the episode.
-It is noteworthy that both new emblems in "Elaan of Troyius" are horizontally oriented (meaning that the one on the hull points inward instead of forward), as opposed to the many later variations (including the ones from Star Trek Enterprise) all of which are upright.
+It is noteworthy that both new emblems in "Elaan of Troyius" are horizontally oriented (meaning that the one on the hull points inward instead of forward), as opposed to the many later variations (including the ones from Star Trek Enterprise), all of which are upright.
 It may have been decided at the time of "Star Trek: The Motion Picture" to turn the emblem 90° so it would look more impressive.
-The K't'inga-class cruisers in this movie still have the colorful version of the logo, but now pointing forward.
+The K't'inga-class cruisers in this movie still have the TOS version of the logo, but now pointing forward and with much more vivid colors.
+The colorful emblem appears as late as in the 24th century on a couple of occasions, such as on the hull of the Vor'cha attack cruiser (first seen in TNG: "Reunion").

 In TOS: "Balance of Terror" there was nothing like a Romulan emblem, although the painted bird on the ship's hull, that history buff Lt.
 Stiles already hinted at, qualifies as a distinctive mark of a similar nature.
 Anyway, it is obscure but something like a Romulan emblem shows up in TOS: "The Enterprise Incident".
 It is visible only briefly in a corridor, above a door.